yugalshivaji/fas/README.md

 # Faculty Career Advancement System

-A comprehensive web-based platform designed to streamline faculty self-appraisal processes in higher education institutions.
+A web-based platform designed to streamline faculty self-appraisal processes in higher education institutions.
 Developed for the Smart India Hackathon 2025 under the Government of NCT of Delhi's IT Department.

 ## Overview